anusha-murali/anusha-murali.github.io/randomized_algos.md

 Bob decrypts the encrypted message using his private key, $(d, n) = (187, 319)$ and obtains $m = 254^{187} \pmod{319} = 100$.

+### Finding Multiplicative Modulo Inverse of a Number

 [Table of Contents](./index.md)